 Addiction (Substance dependency and behavioural addictions e.g., gambling addiction)

 In my therapy sessions, we’ll work to solve current problems and change unhelpful thinking and behavior.
 I will help you “re-frame” your thinking and provide you with valuable tools to cope with life’s obstacles.
-You’ll walk out of my personalised couples therapy sessions feeling that we are delving into the real problems.
-Contact me today see what I have to offer.

 An admission to hospital is no doubt a stressful event for most people, partly due to our acute awareness of our vulnerabilies and the experience of pain against the backdrop of a sterile environment.
 Acceptance and Commitment therapy during acute hospitalisation has been shown to be highly effective in treating chronic pain and health anxiety.
 Some examples of health psychotherapy includes: